pjahanlou/senior-capstone-project/README.md

 - Class AddJournal
   - Method
     - onCreate: handles creating the UI for the AddJournal activity.
-    - saveInformation: reterieves information in each text box and pushes the information to Firebase.
+    - saveInformation: retrieves information in each text box and pushes the information to Firebase.
-   - updateInformation: reterieves infromation in each text box and updates that journal in Firebase.
+    - updateInformation: retrieves information in each text box and updates that journal in Firebase.
     - popJournalText: gets single journal information and populates the EditText boxes.
     - updateFieldInFirebase: updates journal information in Firebase.

 **Journal.java**
 - Class Journal
   - Method
     - Journal: constructor of the Journal class which creates the Journal object for writing to Firebase.
     - toString: converts object to its string representation.

-**Datatable.java**
+**JournalLayout.java**
+- Class JournalLayout
+  - Handles getters and setters for the journal listview layout.

+**DatatableFragment.java**
--Class Datatable
+-Class DatatableFragment
   - Method
     - onCreate: handles generating the UI and retrieves Journal dateAndTime from Firebase and displays them in a ListView.
     - removeJournal: gets the ID for the selected journal and removes it from Firebase.
     - editJournal: gets the journal's dateAndTime and a boolean set to true and passes to AddJournal activity.
+    - sortJournal: retrieves the firebase information and sorts them based on dateAndTime or duration.
+    - showNewUserDialog: Displays a dialog window for first time users prompting them to fill out the questionnaires.
+    - createPdf: Creates a pdf with a title.
+Currently, this feature is under development because of emulator limitations with saving pdfs.

 **ContactsPage.java**
 - Class ContactsPage